bugrahaskan/bacaci-trader/README.md

 # bacaci-trader
-Algorithmic Backtesting and Trading for Python
+Algorithmic Backtesting and Trading in Binance API for Python